← Back to Writings

 Voice-native, tool-using AI isn't a gimmick.
 It's the most natural interface productivity software has ever had, and it's about to become a real product category of its own.

 The winners won't just be whoever has the best voice model.
-They'll be whoever combines a great voice model with deep integrations into the productivity tools people actually use, broad device coverage, and the distribution to put it in everyone's pocket - and on their wrist.
+They'll be whoever combines a great voice model with deep integrations into the productivity tools people actually use, broad device coverage, and the distribution to put it in everyone's pocket, on their wrist, and in their living room.